Mass Mentorship

 The Mass Mentorship is an initiative established by Mass Collective to champion new voices in architectural photography.

-Open to young people aged 20–30 in London and from underrepresented backgrounds in the creative industries, the Mass Mentorship aims to create a cultural shift in architectural photography, where the authorship of the images we use to understand our cities fully reflects the diversity of the communities that inhabit the built environment.
+Open to young people aged 20–30 in London and from underrepresented backgrounds in the creative industries, the Mass Mentorship aims to create a cultural shift in architectural photography, where the authorship of the images we use to understand our cities fully reflects the diversity of the communities that live within them.

-Four selected applicants will each be awarded a £750 project grant and a year-long series of free mentoring sessions, masterclasses, and a London exhibition opportunity.
+Four selected applicants are each awarded a £750 project grant and a year-long series of free mentoring sessions, masterclasses with industry experts, and a London exhibition opportunity.

 “A valuable experience that has helped me realise my creativity, a truly important step in my journey of becoming a photographer”